snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 - Trial 7: new tips + 15 minute stailization wait time
 - Trial 8: new tips + new 301 epoxy + 15 minute stailization wait time

+Trials 1-7 show a pattern the way they are clustered, with slight deviations.
+The trendline behavior follows into the negative region.
+Also, its difficult to tell the effect of leakage regarding Trials 5-7, but Trial 8 definitely had a major impact on observed slope.

 ---
 ## Combined
 ### **I/Vs for 301, 353ND and 832HD**
 <img width="763" alt="Screenshot 2025-05-13 at 12 09 03 PM" src="https://github.com/user-attachments/assets/3bd31dc1-f741-4b8f-92b2-30432c7f087b" />

+- 353ND highest slope reflecting lower resistivity (poorer insulator)
+- 832HD has some serious deviations.
+- 301 is the best insulator
 ___
 ### **Resistivity vs Voltage for 301, 353ND and 832HD**
 <img width="752" alt="Screenshot 2025-05-13 at 12 12 42 PM" src="https://github.com/user-attachments/assets/de58a98c-f852-45e3-b385-4fc731ee8669" />